Public Projects with Preferences and Predictions: Incorporating Predictions

-We now prove Theorem \ref{thm:general-aggr}, the Price of Anarchy bound.
-The general strategy mirrors our QTM analysis, where we first show that $p_1$ approaches $1$ for a large gap $W_1 - W_2$. \begin{lemma} If the aggregation mechanism is alternative-independent and has deviation bound $\alpha x$, then in the two alternative setting, if $W_1 - W_2 \geq 2 \alpha \max_{i,k} v_k^i$, then in any submechanism-perfect pure equilibrium,
+The general strategy of proving Theorem \ref{thm:general-aggr} mirrors our QTM analysis, where we consider the case of a large welfare gap $W_1 - W_2$.
+We first prove: \begin{lemma} If the aggregation mechanism is alternative-independent and $(\alpha, x)$-robust, and $W_1 - W_2 \geq 2 \alpha \max_{i,k} v_k^i$, then in any submechanism-perfect pure equilibrium of the two alternative setting,

-\end{lemma} \begin{proof} Define $\hat{W}_k = V_k + \hat{B}_k$, and recall $W_k = V_k + B_k$.
+\end{lemma} \begin{proof} Define $\hat{W}_k = V_k + \hat{B}_k$, and recall $W_k = V_k + B^*_k$.
 By Lemma \ref{lem:aggr-bhat}, we have

 In the QTM stage, the synthetic players' aggregate values are $\vect{\hat{B}}$.
-Therefore, by Proposition \ref{prop:synthetic-fixed-ppoa-bb}, it satisfies
+As mentioned before, under alternative independence forecasters will not manipulate their votes to increase utility in the aggregation stage.
+Thus, agents in equilibrium will vote strategically in the QTM stage exactly as in Section \ref{sec:external-welfare}.
+It follows by Corollary \ref{cor:synthetic-fixed-ppoa-bb} that

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:general-aggr}] As with the QTM analysis, we divide into cases.
 Let $c = \tfrac{1}{2}\max_{i,k} v_k^i$.
 Let $Y$ be the magic number $(8c)^{2/5}W_1^{3/5}$ that balances the following two cases.